ZachLaik/compare-models/replit.md

 # Recent Changes (November 2025)

+- **Select All Button**: New button to quickly select or deselect all visible models in the table.
+Button toggles between "Select All" and "Deselect All" states.
+- **Chart Visualization**: New "Generate Chart" button creates an interactive scatter plot showing Arena Score vs Average API Cost for selected models.
+Chart displays in a modal with tooltips showing model details.
 - **Compact UI Design**: Reduced padding and font sizes across all cards and sections for more efficient space usage
 - **Quick Scenarios Modal**: Clicking scenario buttons now opens a modal dialog asking users to choose between:
   - **Read**: Calculates input cost only (processing existing text)